mamertofabian/auto-bolt/README.md

 2. Files from the `project` directory inside the ZIP are copied to your target repository
 3. Changes are committed with message "bolt.new changes sync YYYYMMDDHHMMSS"
 4. Changes are pushed to the remote repository
-5. The ZIP file is moved to the `synced` directory
+5. The ZIP file is moved to the `bolt_synced` directory

 Important notes:

 - The ZIP file must contain a `project` directory
 - Files from the `project` directory will overwrite existing files in the repository
-- If no changes are detected, the ZIP file is still moved to `synced`
+- If no changes are detected, the ZIP file is still moved to `bolt_synced`
 - The script continues running until you stop it with Ctrl+C
-- The `synced` directory is ignored by git (via .gitignore)
+- The `bolt_synced` directory is ignored by git (via .gitignore)

 ## Directory Structure